Regulation and Inspection of Social Care (Wales) Act 2016

-The most recent Commencement Order in respect of the Act is the Regulation and Inspection of Social Care (Wales) Act 2016 (Commencement No. 3, Savings and Transitional Provisions) Order 2017 which (with limited exceptions) brought Parts 2 to 10 of the Act into force on 3 April 2017.
+The most recent Commencement Order in respect of the Act is the Regulation and Inspection of Social Care (Wales) Act 2016 (Commencement No. 5, Savings, Transitory and Transitional Provisions) Order 2017

-The Order also contains details of the two previous commencement orders:
+The No. 5 Order also contains details of the four previous commencement orders: